Kohn-Sham inversion with mathematical guarantees: Abstract

 \section{Abstract}

 We use an exact Moreau-Yosida regularized formulation to obtain the exchange-correlation potential for periodic systems.
 We reveal a profound connection between rigorous mathematical principles and efficient numerical implementation, which marks the first computation of a Moreau--Yosida-based inversion for physical systems.
-We develop a mathematically rigorous inversion algorithm including error bounds that are verified numerically in bulk silicon.
+We develop a mathematically rigorous inversion algorithm which is demonstrated for representative bulk materials, specifically bulk silicon, gallium arsenide, and potassium chloride.
+Our inversion algorithm allows the construction of rigorous error bounds that we are able to verify numerically.
 This unlocks a new pathway to analyze Kohn--Sham inversion methods, which we expect in turn to foster mathematical approaches for developing approximate functionals.